NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 **Note**: You’ll find earlier versions of each pipeline stage in the individual repositories.
 These earlier modules were initially hardcoded and included design assumptions I later realized were incorrect.
 Through full system integration, I restructured the design to follow correct pipeline flow and made the architecture scalable and modular.

-While some of that early logic has been revised, the documentation and waveforms still offer valuable insight into why certain flags were implemented the way they were at the time.
+Even though I’ve revised some of the early logic, the original documentation and waveforms still show why I implemented certain flags the way I did.
+You might also find the randomized testbenches helpful for testing your own designs.

 - **IF_STAGE** https://github.com/NoridelHerron/INSTRUCTION_FETCH
 - **ROM** https://github.com/NoridelHerron/MEMORY_MODULE